Germoe

 The parish is named after Saint Germocus, one of the companions of Saint Breage.
 According to legend Germoc was a king in Ireland whose feast day is 6 May.

 Historically, the largest landowners in the parish were the Godolphin family (the Dukes of Leeds).

 Germoe parish is bounded to the north, east and south by Breage parish and to the west by St Hilary parish.
 The population was 508 in the 2001 census.
-This had increased to 549 at the 2011 Census.
-The parish is now rural in character but was once associated with mining; to the north it borders the geological formation known as the Tregonning-Godolphin Granite (one of five granite batholiths in Cornwall) and the area was formerly an important source of tin and copper ore (see Geology of Cornwall).
-Tregonning Hill is the site of the Germoe war memorial.
+This had increased to 549 at the 2011 census.
+The parish is now rural in character but was once associated with the Cornish mining industry; to the north it borders the geological formation known as the Tregonning-Godolphin Granite (one of five granite batholiths in Cornwall) and the area was formerly an important source of tin and copper ore (see Geology of Cornwall).
+Tregonning Hill is the site of the Germoe first and second war memorial.

 Churches

 The parish church in Germoe is mostly of the 14th century and is built on the site of an earlier Norman church.
 The church has a chancel, nave, north aisle, south transept, and a three-stage battlemented tower of granite ashlar.
 There are three long tailed monkeys carved on the porch which are said to ward off evil.
 There is a Godolphin family pew in the north aisle.
 A small medieval building in the churchyard wall is known as St Germoe's Chair.
 The Anglican ecclesiastical parish of Germoe is now grouped with Breage.
 A Wesleyan Methodist chapel was built at Balwest in 1829 for miners in the north of the parish.